-The University of Alabama Hospital (the "Hospital"), a 1,157bed quaternary and tertiary care medical facility is the flagship of the UAB Health System and is the primary teaching hospital for University of Alabama School of Medicine.
+The University of Alabama Hospital (the "Hospital" or "University Hospital"), a 1,157-bed guaternary and tertiary care medical facility is the flagship facility of the UAB Health System and is the primary teaching hospital for University of Alabama School of Medicine.
 Its facilities consist of the UAB Women and Infants Center, the Hazelrig-Salter Radiation Oncology Center, the North Pavilion Diagnostic and Treatment Center, Spain Rehabilitation Center, the Center for Psychiatric Medicine, UAB Highlands, and the Gardendale Freestanding Emergency Department.
 University Hospital operates The Kirklin Clinic and The Whitaker Clinic.
-The Hospital also has strong ties with other governmental and private non-profit institutions located within and adjacent to the UAB campus, including Veterans Affairs Medical Center and Children's Hospital.
+The University Hospital also has strong ties with other governmental and private non-profit institutions located within and adjacent to the UAB campus, including Veterans Affairs Medical Center and Children's Hospital.
 Other healthcare facilities in the UAB Health System include the UAB Callahan Eye Hospital Authority, Medical West Hospital Authority, and The Health Care Authority for Baptist Health.

-Hospital Awards and Accolades
+University Hospital Awards and

+Accolades

-This year's U.S. News and World Report's "Best Hospitals" special edition issue ranked six UAB Medicine specialties among the nation's top 50 and two specialties among the top 20.
+This year's U.S. News and World Report's "Best Hospitals" special edition issue ranked eight UAB Medicine specialties among the nation's top 50 and six specialties among the top 25.
 U.S. News and World Report also ranked hospitals in adult procedures and conditions.
-University of Alabama Hospital was ranked high performing, which was the highest ranking conferred, in seven adult procedures and conditions.
-Becker's Hospital Review named University of Alabama Hospital as one of the 2019 "100 Great Hospitals in America", a compilation of hospitals that are considered industry innovators and known nationally for excellence in clinical care.
-The Hospital continued to be certified as a magnet hospital by The American Nurses Credentialing Center through 2024.
+University Hospital is ranked high performing, which is the highest ranking conferred, in eight adult procedures and conditions.
+Becker's Hospital Review named University Hospital as one of the 2020 "100 Great Hospitals in America," a compilation of hospitals that are considered industry innovators and known nationally for excellence in clinical care.
+In November 2019, University Hospital was named a Magnet-designated organization for the fifth consecutive time by the American Nurses Credentialing Center Magnet Recognition Program®.
+University Hospital is only the 21st hospital worldwide to receive this designation five consecutive times.
 Magnet hospitals are recognized for excellence in nursing care and patient outcomes.
-In August 2018, the hospital was fully reaccredited by The Joint Commission.
+Additionally, University Hospital was named Best in Class, and designated as one of the top 10 hospitals in the country on the Consumer Loyalty list, based on results from NRC Health's Market Insights survey, the largest database of health care consumer responses in the country.
+Once again, University Hospital was named as an LGBTQ Healthcare Equality Leader for 2020, scoring a perfect 100 in the organization's five criteria.